johnsullivan2004/Data_Cleaning_Week_4/README.md

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 My script is found in the *run_analysis.R* file in this github section.

-The code has appropriate comments to explain it's operation.
+Operation is clear as per the comments.

 The output dataset is included as well - *HAR_tidy.txt*.

 ##  Codebook for HAR_tidy.txt

 Each Row is one observation as per tidy dataset requirements.
-Note that all these variables are the averages of all the independent samples - and there were many for each test subject and activity.
 * Fields that define the observation:
 	+ Test_SubjectID - One of the 30 anonymous subjects
 	+ ActivityID - Activity ID